stephan-double-u/cross-language-validation-schema/README.md

 For each property _several rules of one type_ may exist that differ in whether and what conditions resp. constraints they have.
 These rules should be evaluated **in the order in which they are defined**.

-TODO

 > Example of _content rules_ for the property _maintenanceNextDate_ with different content constraints and conditions:
 > 1. "The date must be 1 to 365 days in the future
 >   - if the user has the roles resp. permissions MANAGER.
 >   - and if it is entered at all (i.e. it is an optional property).
-> 1. "The date must be 10 to 365 days in the future
+> 2. "The date must be 10 to 365 days in the future
 >   - if the user has not the role resp. permission MANAGER.
 >   - and if it is entered at all (i.e. it is an optional property).
-> 1. "The date must be either a weekday (MONDAY to FRIDAY) or _null_
+> 3. "The date must be either a weekday (MONDAY to FRIDAY) or _null_
 >
 > The JSON for these example rules would look similar to this:
 > [JsonMaintenanceNextDate.md](subpages/JsonMaintenanceNextDate.md)